-The small PC boards for the relay are designed to line up with the TX and RX ports on all the transverters, to connect directly and eliminate several SMA connectors.
-Figure 29 shows a 1296 transverter with relay attached, connecting each transmission lines with a couple of wires in parallel.
-On the back side, the two ground planes are bridged together with Solder-wick braid, shown in Figure 30.
+The small PC board for the relay is designed to line up with the TX and RX ports on all the transverters, to connect directly and eliminate several SMA connectors.
+Figure 24 shows a 1296 transverter with relay attached, connecting each transmission lines with a couple of wires in parallel.
+On the back side, the two ground planes are bridged together with Solder-wick braid, shown in Figure 25.

-Figure 29 1296 Transverter with attached RF Relay
+Figure 25 1296 Transverter with attached RF Relay

-Figure 30 Ground plane side
+Figure 25 Ground plane side